 BioMD, Doctor of Medicine, Wayne State University School of MedicineMS, Mechanical Engineering, Wayne State UniversityBS, Mechanical Engineering, Michigan State University

 Dr. Mark Sochor is an Associate Professor of Emergency Medicine and Associate Professor in the School of Engineering and Applied Sciences at the University of Virginia.
-Dr. Sochor is a clinically active emergency medicine physician and a researcher at the Center for Applied Biomechanics.
+Dr. Sochor is a clinically active emergency medicine physician and the medical director at the Center for Applied Biomechanics.
+In addition, he is the director of the Center for Engineering-in-Medicine and holds numerous other adminstrative posts within UVA.
 He currently conducts post-mortem human subjects (PMHS) testing, including test setup, subject instrumentation and post-impact autopsies.
 Dr. Sochor has been PI or Co-PI on several grants which address issues related to motor vehicle safety as well as human response to blunt trauma.

-Prior to attending medical school, Dr. Sochor was a biomechanical safety engineer who developed vehicle occupant safety systems (airbag and steering column) with the Chrysler Corporation.
-Dr. Sochor holds a Master’s Degree in Mechanical Engineering with an emphasis in Biomedical Engineering and has published numerous articles on impact biomechanics as it relates to the c-spine, chest, abdomen (pregnancy), pelvis and lower extremities.
+Prior to attending medical school, Dr. Sochor was a biomechanical safety engineer who developed vehicle occupant safety systems (airbag, instrument panel, and steering column) with the Chrysler Corporation.
+Dr. Sochor holds a Master's Degree in Mechanical Engineering with an emphasis in Biomechanical Engineering and has published numerous articles on impact biomechanics as it relates to the head, c-spine, chest, abdomen (pregnancy), pelvis and extremities.
 As the University of Michigan Program for Injury Research and Education (UMPIRE) Injury Research Fellow, Dr. Sochor trained numerous engineers from industry in anatomy and injury causation.

-Dr. Sochor’s unique qualifications as an occupant safety engineer, former CIREN team member, and physician enable him to see the entire spectrum of the disease of blunt trauma from motor vehicle crashes.
-Dr. Sochor is a Co-Editor for the Journal of Traffic Injury and Prevention, and a reviewer for both the American Journal of Emergency Medicine and the Society of Automotive Engineers.
-Dr. Sochor is currently the Chair of the AIS subcommittee on Training and Certification.
-Dr. Sochor sits on the boards of the American Trauma Society, Association for the Advancement of Automotive Medicine and is the President of the Virginia College of Emergency Physicians.
+Dr. Sochor's unique qualifications as an occupant safety engineer, former CIREN team member, and physician enable him to see the entire spectrum of the disease of trauma.
+Dr. Sochor is a former co-editor for the Journal of Traffic Injury and Prevention and current reviewer for both the American Journal of Emergency Medicine and the Society of Automotive Engineers.
+Dr. Sochor is currently the Chair of the AAAM AIS committee. and in addition currently sits/or has sat on the boards of the American Trauma Society, Association for the Advancement of Automotive Medicine, Virginia College of Emergency Physicians (past president), and Virginia Department of Motor Vehicles medical board.
 Dr. Sochor is recognized as a national leader in the research of traumatic injuries.